• Skip to primary navigation

 • Add the eggs, one at a time, beating well after each addition.

-• Add the milk, vanilla, cognac, and orange juice and beat until well combined.
+• Add the milk, vanilla, orange juice, and cognac (if using) and beat until well combined.
+Don't worry if it looks curdled, this is normal.

-• Use you hands to add the remaining flour.
-If the dough is too wet or sticky, add more flour, a tablespoon at a time until it comes together.
+• Use you hands to bring the dough together.
+If it's too wet or sticky, add more flour, a tablespoon at a time until it comes together.
 The dough should be pliable and soft, not sticky and you should be able to hold a piece between your hands, like the photo in the post.
-Don't overmix the dough because it will make the cookies hard.
+DO NOT overmix the dough because it will make the cookies hard.

 • Cover the dough with plastic wrap and let it rest for about half an hour.

-• In a small bowl, mix the egg yolk with the water.
-Brush the tops of the cookies with the egg wash using a pastry brush.
+• Make the egg wash: In a small bowl, mix the egg yolk with the water.

 • Transfer the cookies to a wire rack to cool completely.